magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/bluefoot-data-migration.md

 ```

-#### Children content blocks
+#### Children content types

 Some BlueFoot content types, such as accordion and slider, can contain child content types.
-This can result in trees with deeply nested content blocks.
+This can result in trees with deeply nested content types.

 During rendering, content types are processed from the bottom of the tree to the top.
-In other words, the system renders all child blocks first and makes the results available to the immediate parent for placement.
+In other words, the system renders all child content types first and makes the results available to the immediate parent for placement.

 Use a virtual type of the following class to get the rendered content for a content type's children: